 Join our community in our struggle for racial and economic justice, and for a more just and compassionate North Carolina for all.
-Below is a list of each of our working groups and opportunities to take action.
+Below is a brief summary of recent campaigns in which CJJ-Wake members have taken leadership.
 Sign up below to let us know if you would like to learn more about getting involved!

 Voting Rights Team: The Voting Rights team is dedicated to educating, advocating and ensuring free and fair elections in North Carolina.
 We are partnering with YouCanVote, a North Carolina based non-partisan voter education and advocacy organization to help encourage our neighbors to vote in this upcoming election and to ensure folks know how they can vote safely.
 You can join one of YouCanVote’s weekly volunteer training/education virtual meetings, take the pledge to vote, and encourage your friends and neighbors to do the same.